willking2/fish546_W15/nlap-ano/workflow_personal.md

 ### Pie chart of protein functions

-With the table of category counts generated for the bar graph above, use the `Insert Chart` Excel function again, this time choosing Pie Chart.
+Using the table of category counts generated for the bar graph above, use the `Insert Chart` Excel function again, this time choosing Pie Chart.

 Change appearance to taste.